aviaryan/playlist-dl/README.md

 * `download.bitrate` - The bitrate of the audio to download.
 If set to 0, then bestaudio will be downloaded.
 * `download.audio_format` - The format of the audio stream to download. (eg > webm,m4a)

-**NOTE** - If the downloader finds no match with your `download.` settings, then it will automatically settle with the next preferable audio/video.
+**NOTE** - If the program finds no match with your `download.` settings, then it will automatically settle with the most preferable audio/video options.